yasuki0707/habit-tracker/readme.md

 2. Create a new database under the page.
    - database id(path parameter that follows the part `https://www.notion.so/`) will be used later.
 3. Add properties:
+   - `Day`: day of the mouth
+     - type: Title
    - `RunningTime`: running time in minutes in the day
      - type: Number
    - `SleepDuration`: sleep time in minutes over the night